Quantum Bayes Classifiers and Their Application in Image Classification: Simulations

 \section{Simulations}

-In this paper, we test our QBCs using the MNIST \cite{LecunBottou-417} and Fashion-MNIST \cite{XiaoRasul-416} datasets.
-The MindQuantum \cite{Mindquantum-418} quantum simulation platform is used as the implementation platform for simulation of QBCs.
-The sampling block size is set to 7*7, and the average pooling method is applied.
-All images are sampled according to the sampling positions shown in Fig. (\ref{fig-9}) to obtain 9 local key features ($n=9$).
+In this paper, we simulate four QBCs on the MindQuantum \cite{Mindquantum-418} quantum simulation platform.
+And the performances of these QBCs are tested using the MNIST \cite{LecunBottou-417} and Fashion-MNIST \cite{XiaoRasul-416} datasets.
+In the preprocessing stage, the sampling block size is set to 7*7, and the average pooling method is applied.
+All images are sampled according to the sampling positions shown in Fig. (\ref{fig-9}) to obtain 9 local key attributes ($n=9$).

-As is shown in Fig. (\ref{fig-9}), four Bayesian network models are used to construct four corresponding QBCs, i.e., the na\"{\i}ve QBC, the SN-QBC based on the SPODE structure (SPODE-QBC), the SN-QBC based on the TAN structure (TAN-QBC), and the SN-QBC based on the symmetric relationships of features (symmetric-QBC).
+As is shown in Fig. (\ref{fig-9}), four Bayesian network models are used to construct four corresponding QBCs, i.e., the na\"{\i}ve QBC, the SN-QBC based on the SPODE structure (SPODE-QBC), the SN-QBC based on the TAN structure (TAN-QBC), and the SN-QBC based on the symmetric relationships of attributes (symmetric-QBC).
 For the TAN structures of the MNIST and Fashion-MNIST datasets, the spanning trees of the training data of the two datasets are calculated according to the maximum weighted spanning tree algorithm \cite{Camerini-452,Zhou-423} introduced in Sect. \ref{sect3-3}.